mariloutb/Bulk-Operations/docs2/pages/documentations/options-execute-event.md

 - [BulkOperationExecuted](#bulkoperationexecuted)

 ## BulkOperationExecuting
-Allow you to change configuration before the bulk operation is executed.
+Allows you to change configuration before the bulk operation is executed.

 ### Example
 ```csharp